Marc Carbó: Club career

 On 18 July 2016, Carbó moved to CF Peralada as the club became Girona's new reserve side.
-On 30 October he made his professional debut with the Blanquivermells' first team, replacing goalscorer Portu in a 3–0 home win against CD Numancia in the Segunda División.
+On 30 October, he made his professional debut with the Blanquivermells' first team, replacing goalscorer Portu in a 3–0 home win against CD Numancia in the Segunda División.

 On 14 July 2017, Carbó agreed to a deal with Segunda División B side UE Llagostera.
 After suffering relegation, he moved to fellow league team CF Badalona, and was a regular starter during his two-year spell.

 On 30 July 2020, Carbó signed for Mérida AD also in the third tier.
 Roughly one year later, he joined San Fernando CD in the new Primera División RFEF.

-On 5 July 2022, Carbó signed a two-year deal with second division side CD Lugo.
+On 5 July 2022, he signed a two-year deal with second division side CD Lugo.

+On 3 August 2023, Carbó joined nine of his compatriots at Polish second division side Wisła Kraków, with whom he signed a one-year deal with an option for another season, which was exercised in late April 2024.
+He played the entirety of the 2023–24 Polish Cup final on 2 May, as Wisła defeated Pogoń Szczecin 2–1 after extra time.

 Personal life

 Carbó's uncle Manuel was also a footballer.
 A defender, he mainly represented CE Sabadell FC in the second tier.